project-oak/oak/README.md

-The client may then infer additional properties about the Oak Module running on the remote enclave, e.g. by means of "static attestation" certificates that are produced as a byproduct of compiling the Oak Module source code itself on a TEE and having the TEE sign a statement that binds the (hash of the) compiled Oak Module to some high-level properties of the source code.
+The client may then infer additional properties about the Oak Module running on the remote enclave, e.g. by means of "static attestation" certificates that are produced as a byproduct of compiling the Oak Module source code itself on an enclave and having the enclave sign a statement that binds the (hash of the) compiled Oak Module to some high-level properties of the source code.

 TODO: Expand on this.